Jaredslocker21/vegan-skane/README.md

 ## Vegan Skåne
-While The Vegan food movemt grows worldwide a webisite where Vegan's can find Restaurants that are reviewd on their Vegan food.
+While the Vegan food movement grows worldwide it is becoming there is a stronger need where Vegan's can find Vegan friendly Restaurants that are reviewed and suggested or not.